MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-oppty-summary.md

 # FAQ for opportunity summary feature in Outlook

-These frequently asked questions (FAQ) describe the AI impact of Microsoft Sales Copilot's opportunity summary feature in Outlook.
+These frequently asked questions (FAQ) describe the AI impact of Microsoft Copilot for Sales's opportunity summary feature in Outlook.

 ## What is opportunity summary feature in Outlook?

-Leveraging CRM data, Sales Copilot provides salespeople with a summary of relevant information before a meeting.
+Leveraging CRM data, Copilot for Sales provides salespeople with a summary of relevant information before a meeting.
 By aggregating customer data and insights, it equips sellers with the necessary context and background, enabling them to be well-prepared and engage in more meaningful and productive discussions during the meeting.

 ## What are the feature's capabilities?

-Leveraging its integration with CRM systems and customer databases, Sales Copilot retrieves relevant customer information such as contact details, past interactions, and preferences.
+Leveraging its integration with CRM systems and customer databases, Copilot for Sales retrieves relevant customer information such as contact details, past interactions, and preferences.
 It uses this data to generate a concise summary, providing salespeople with a comprehensive overview of the customer's background, needs, and preferences, enabling more informed and tailored discussions during the meeting.

 ## What is the feature's intended use?